NFL Rumors: Cam Newton And Carolina Panthers Headed For Inevitable Split

 Newton was replaced by Kyle Allen after his 2019 season was shut down due to injury, and though Allen turned in some uneven play, there were rumors that the Panthers were planning to move forward with the much-cheaper Allen and try to start building a contending team around him.

 There have also been a number of teams connected to Newton.
-ESPN’s Adam Schefter reported (via NBC Sports Chicago) that the Chicago Bears are likely going to be moving on from quarterback Mitch Trubisky this offseason and may have incentive to go after Newton.
+ESPN’s Adam Schefter reported, via NBC Sports Chicago, that the Chicago Bears are likely going to be moving on from quarterback Mitch Trubisky this offseason and may have an incentive to go after Newton.

 “When a team disappoints and struggles and has a year like they’re on track to having, inevitably at the end of a year like that, someone always pays,” Schefter said on ESPN 1000’s Kap and Company.

 “Sometimes multiple people.
 But in this particular case I think the first guy you’d look at would be the quarterback.
 If this keeps up this is where that’s going to be going.
 That’s my guess.”